adrianyau/SQL-Final-Project/starting_with_questions.md

 Answer:

-This is the top-selling product from each city:
+These are the top-selling products for each city:

 |city          |v2_product_category|
 |--------------|-------------------|